alex-alina/spirograph/README.md

 * Refactor the Container component and make it more flexible to use with props, to dry the code base by removing the custom containers.
 * Split DrawSection container into seperate smaller containers.
-* Add a random patterns generator.
+* Add a random pattern generator.

 ## Motivation